-Because you can’t predict when you’ll need one, writing a will early in life is smart.
-But as your life changes — with more children, job promotions or upgraded homes — you’ll also want to update the details of your will.
+Because you can’t predict when you’ll need a will, writing one early in life is smart.
+But as life changes — more children, job promotions or upgraded homes — you’ll also want to update the details of your will.

 Keeping your will current helps your family fulfill your wishes — from funeral arrangements and organ donations, to where your assets will go and who will take care of your children.